JasonBock/Rocks/docs/notes/212 - Rocks Engine v3.md

 Reminders:
 * Determine if ComputeSharpMappings are needed at all
-* Remove Unsafe.As<>().
+* DONE - Remove Unsafe.As<>().
 Probably no good reason to have it.
 Look for "global::System.Runtime.CompilerServices.Unsafe.As".
 Will cause some churn, but...probably for the best.
 * Use WriteLines() wherever possible.
 Examples
     * ShimBuilderV3.Build()
 * DONE - The compilation should only be in the models, not the builders.